abasilio91/DS-wind_production_US/README.md

 ### Historical questions:
 - [X] How many states produce wind power today?
 - [X] How many states produce wind power in a specific moment in history?
-- [ ] What was the first state to start producing?
+- [X] What was the first state to start producing?
-- [ ] What was the last state to start producing?
+- [X] What was the last state to start producing?
+- [X] Who has been producing the longest?

 ### Overall production:
 - [ ] The ratio of producers/total